nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * To reduce the amount of effort re-entering prescription data, some practices choose to:

-  -- Issue two prescriptions (either posted dated or amendment to quantity) from the month before the ‘cut-over’ begins until a week after Go-Live
+  -- Issue two prescriptions (either post-dated or by amending the quantity) from the month before the ‘cut-over’ begins until a week after Go-Live.
+Note: Do not post-date prescriptions sent via Electronic Prescription Service (EPS)

   -- For Electronic Prescription Service (EPS) repeat prescriptions, practices can revert back to issuing FP10 forms from the month before the ‘cut-over’ begins until a week after Go-Live.
 Changing the option from EPS to FP10 forms needs to happen on an individual patient basis.
 This can be done at the point of ordering all medications